Frequently Asked Questions (FAQ) about Fingerprint Processing

-- A24: The fingerprint card is returned to the firm.
-The firm needs to send the fingerprint card directly to the state with the fingerprint requirement.
+- A24: The fingerprint card will not be returned to the firm.
+The firm will need to re-print the individual and submit the fingerprint card directly to the state with the fingerprint requirement.

 1 In this regard, firms may be able to have personnel fingerprinted at the local consulate or through local law enforcement authorities.
 Alternatively, firms may also designate persons within the firm to roll fingerprints as necessary.